Coronavirus (COVID-19): masks

 - personal services businesses like hair salons, barber shops, spas, nail salons and body art establishments (except during services that require removing a mask)

-- restaurants and liquor licensed (drinking) establishments like bars, wineries, distillery tasting rooms and craft taprooms, including the kitchen and preparatory space (except when you're eating or drinking)
+- restaurants and liquor licensed (drinking) establishments like bars, wineries, distillery tasting rooms and craft taprooms, including the kitchen and preparatory space and outdoor serviced seating areas like patios (except for holes on the golf course that are licensed and when you're eating or drinking)

 - places of worship and faith gatherings

 - places for cultural or entertainment activities and services (like movie theatres, theatre performances, dance recitals, festivals and concerts)

 - places for sports and fitness, recreational or leisure activities, including fitness establishments like pools, gyms, yoga studios, climbing facilities and indoor tennis facilities (except during an activity where a mask can't be worn)

 - places for events (like conventions, conferences and receptions)